 Alternatives to Bang Energy Drink

-There’s a ton of great energy drinks on the market that are just as good or even better than Bang in my view.
+There are a ton of great energy drinks on the market that are just as good or even better than Bang in my view.

 For instance, you can check out: